ailtonloures/system-cli/README.md

-sys install ./app.pkg   # install a local package file (macOS → .pkg) sys uninstall firefox   # remove a package sys deps                # check and install missing dependencies for all tools
+sys install ./app.pkg   # install a local package file (macOS → .pkg) sys uninstall firefox   # remove a package sys deps                # check and install missing dependencies for all tools sys self-update         # update system-cli to the latest version
 ```

 Local package file installation is OS-specific: a `.deb` only works on Debian/Ubuntu, `.rpm` only on Fedora, and `.pkg` only on macOS.
 Attempting to install the wrong format for your OS produces a clear error.